arduino-libraries/Arduino_Threads/docs/02-data-exchange.md

 Data Exchange between Threads
 =============================
 ## Introduction
-When a Arduino sketch formerly consisting of a single `loop()` is split into multiple `loop()` functions contained in multiple `*.inot` files it becomes necessary to device a thead-safe mechanism to exchange data between those threads. `Arduino_Threads` supports two different semantics for data exchange between threads, `Shared` variables and `Sink`/`Source` semantic.
+When an Arduino sketch formerly consisting of just a single `loop()` is split into multiple `loop()` functions contained in multiple `*.inot` files it becomes necessary to define a thread-safe mechanism to exchange data between those threads.
+For example, one `*.inot` file could calculate a math formula and send the result back to the main `*.ino` file to act upon it.
+Meanwhile the main `*.ino` file can take care of other tasks.

+ `Arduino_Threads` supports two different mechanisms for data exchange between threads: `Shared` variables and `Sink`/`Source` semantics.
+Both have their pros and cons as described below.

 ## `Shared`
 A `Shared` variable is a global variable accessible to all threads.
-It is declared within `SharedVariables.h` which is automatically included on the top of each `*.inot`-file.
-Shared variables are declared using the `SHARED` macro in the following way:
+It can be declared within a header file named `SharedVariables.h` which is automatically included at the top of each `*.inot`-file :
 ```C++
 /* SharedVariables.h */
 SHARED(counter, int); /* A globally available, threadsafe, shared variable of type 'int'. */
 ```
+Writing to and reading from the shared variable may not always happen concurrently.
+I.e. a thread reading sensor data may update the shared variable faster than a slower reader thread would extract those values.
+Therefore the shared variable is modeled as a queue which can store (buffer) a certain number of entries.
+That way the slower reader thread can access all the values in the same order as they have been written.
-A shared variable can contain up to `SHARED_QUEUE_SIZE` entries and semantically represents a FIFO ([First-In/First-Out](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics))) queue.
-New values can be inserted into the queue by naturally using the assignment operator `=` as if it was just any ordinary [plain-old-data](https://en.wikipedia.org/wiki/Passive_data_structure) (POD) type, i.e. `int`, `char`, ...
+New values can be inserted naturally by using the assignment operator `=` as if it was just any ordinary variable type, i.e. `int`, `char`, ...

 ```C++
 /* Thread_1.inot */
 counter = 10; /* Store a value into the shared variable in a threadsafe manner. */